andalugeeks/autotranscribe/README-EN.md

 Selected text transcription functionality with Ctrl+Alt+P.
 We plan to add more features in the future to further improve the functionality of the script.

-## Functionality
+## How it works
-**Andaluh.ahk / Andaluh.exe :** substitutes written words with their spelling equivalent E.P.A.
+**Andaluh.ahk / Andaluh.exe :** substitutes the written words by their spelling equivalent E.P.A.
-This file takes care of the substitution logic and the handling and generation of the language used.
+This file takes care of the substitution logic and the handling and generation of the used lemmary.

 **keyboardhook.ahk / keyboardhook.exe :** Handles the logic for the character keys and end-of-word keys, as well as the pause/resume and transcription commands for the selected text.